dinhdothuy/liri-node-app/README.md

 ---------------------------------------------------

-node liri.js spotify-this-song '<song name here>'
+node liri.js spotify-this-song "<song name here>"

 This will show the following information about the song in user terminal/bash window